 Polyrepo: This approach involves multiple repositories, typically with each repository containing the Terraform code for a single project, component, service, or team domain.
 Pros: Clearer ownership boundaries, independent build and deployment pipelines for different components, potentially faster CI runs for individual changes, and greater autonomy for different teams.
-Cons: Managing dependencies between repositories can be more complex, often requiring robust module versioning and mechanisms like terraform_remote_state data sources.
+Cons: Managing dependencies between repositories can be more complex, often requiring strict module versioning and mechanisms like terraform_remote_state data sources.
 Discoverability of shared code might be reduced, and there's a risk of code duplication if not managed carefully.

 Table: Monorepo vs. Polyrepo for Terraform Projects